How to pay international contractors in Georgia [2024]

 International money orders.
 This traditional payment method can be slow because the employer has to buy a money order, which the contractor must physically pick up and deposit upon receipt.
 Money orders can also have fees and unfavorable exchange rates.

 Digital wallets or payment platforms.
 Not all digital payment platforms are available in Georgia.
-For example, Venmo is only available in the US, and PayPal is not supported in Georgia either.
-However, some employers use platforms like Wise to transfer money across borders.
+For example, Venmo is only available in the US, but PayPal and Wise are supported in Georgia.
 Please note that exchange rates may change daily, making it difficult to predict your expenses.

 Global payroll services.
 Contractors are typically not included in the payroll.
 Instead, they invoice separately for their services to many companies.
-However, with Rippling, you can pay both employees and contractors from Georgia, regardless of location, in a single pay run.
+However, with Rippling, you can pay contractors from Georgia and around the world in one system.

 Step #3: Use global payroll software to process payments for Georgian contractors